d12frosted/elpa-mirror/gnu/vertico-readme.txt

     `mct-region-mode'.
 Note that Mct development is currently [discontinued] due to recent changes of the default completion UI on the Emacs master branch.
-  • [Selectrum]: Selectrum is the predecessor of Vertico, since it directly inspired Vertico.
+  • [Selectrum]: Selectrum is the predecessor of Vertico has been deprecated in favor of Vertico.
+See the [migration guide] if you want to migrate from Selectrum to Vertico.
 Vertico was designed specifically to address the technical shortcomings of Selectrum.
-Selectrum is not fully compatible with every Emacs completion command and dynamic completion tables ([selectrum#481]), since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
-Therefore Selectrum is getting deprecated in favor of Vertico ([vertico#237], [selectrum#598)].
-Furthermore, Vertico was designed with flexibility in mind via its [extensions].
-See the [migration guide] if you plan to migrate from Selectrum to Vertico.
+Selectrum is not fully compatible with every Emacs completion command and dynamic completion tables, since it uses its own filtering infrastructure, which deviates from the standard Emacs completion facilities.
   • Icomplete: Emacs 28 comes with a builtin `icomplete-vertical-mode', which is a more bare-bone than Vertico.
 Vertico offers more flexibility thanks to its [extensions].